 Oklahoma Gazette’s mission is to stimulate, examine and inform the public on local quality-of-life issues and social needs, recognize community accomplishments and provide a forum for inspiration, participation and interaction across all media.

 Twenty-one percent of the Oklahoma City metro population reads Oklahoma Gazette.
 It’s the largest bi-weekly newspaper in the state, and our editorial, design, advertising and marketing departments have all won state, regional and national awards for excellence.

 Oklahoma Gazette prints and distributes 20,000 papers every other Wednesday in and around Oklahoma City and Central Oklahoma.

 It started as a labor of love, a desire to cover and report news in a fresh, unique and unfettered format, and Oklahoma Gazette’s first issue circulated 2,000 copies on October 15, 1979.

 Our 40 years of sustained success is due to the dedication of our talented staff and our shared commitment to quality journalism.

-Fiercely local and independent, Oklahoma Gazette focuses on quality-of-life issues and serves as the metro area’s arts and entertainment authority, now circulating 40,000 copies each week and reaching over 130,000 weekly readers.
+Fiercely local and independent, Oklahoma Gazette focuses on quality-of-life issues and serves as the metro area’s arts and entertainment authority, now circulating 20,000 copies every other week and reaching over 130,000 bi-weekly readers.